 More than a Conference

 Over the past eight years we have run a series of International Economics of Happiness Conferences, with the aim of critically examining the global economy, exploring strategies for systemic change, and sharing local steps to a future that works for people and planet.
-Now, we are coming full circle by hosting our 21st Economics of Happiness Conference in Ladakh – the place where Local Futures first began its work.
+This year, our 21st Economics of Happiness Conference was hosted in Ladakh – the place where Local Futures first began its work.

-This event is co-hosted with the NGO JULAY LADAKH, the Central Institute of Buddhist Studies (CIBS) (Deemed to be University) and Himalayan Film House.
+This event was co-hosted with Local Futures, the NGO JULAY LADAKH, the Central Institute of Buddhist Studies (CIBS) (Deemed to be University), The Ladakh Autonomous Hill Development Council, Leh District, and Himalayan Film House.

 Catalysing Positive Change

-The two-day event will look at different notions of ‘progress’, and discuss the need for compassionate economics – an ‘economics of happiness’ – and what we can do to achieve it.
+The two-day event looked at different notions of ‘progress’, and discussed the need for compassionate economics – an ‘economics of happiness’ – and what we can do to achieve it.

-We will draw on the many examples of people working to build vibrant local economies – both around the world and in Ladakh itself.
+We looked at the many examples of people working to build vibrant local economies – both around the world and in Ladakh itself.

-The event will bring together inspiring visionaries and change-makers from Ladakh, India and abroad.
+The event brought together inspiring visionaries and change-makers from Ladakh, India and abroad.

 Satish Kumar, UK

 Stanzin Dorjai Gya, Ladakh